-Other things to look for is good seating.
+Other things to look for are good seating.
 By looking at the provided pictures, you’ll be able to see if the space looks comfy.
 This way when you’re editing videos, working on a blog post, or just lounging around, you’re nice and comfortable!

-We also make sure that the kitchen looks like it’s in decent shape, has a stove top, oven, refrigerator and some basic cooking utensils.
+We also make sure that the kitchen looks like it’s in decent shape, has a stovetop, oven, refrigerator and some basic cooking utensils.
 Although we love to eat out, we tend to cook most of our meals because we also love to cook together!

 Anytime you need info from any of the Airbnb hosts, just send them a message!
 All the hosts we’ve spoken with so far have been amazing (probably because they want you to stay at THEIR place…)